 Extend system partition C for VMware/Hyper-V

-To save cost and because of many other benefits, many companies run Windows 2012 server as virtual machine.
-If you want to extend system partition in VMware or Hyper-V, similarly, first check if there's available free space in any other data volume on the same virtual disk.
+To save cost or because of other benefits, many companies run Windows 2012 server as virtual machine.
+If you want to extend system partition in VMware or Hyper-V, similarly, first check if there's available free space in any other volume on the same virtual disk.
 If yes, simply follow the steps in the video above.

 If the entire virtual disk is full and there's no available free space, you can increase virtual disk size easily.
 After expanding disk, additional disk space will be shown as Unallocated on the end of original virtual disk, then you can combine Unallocated space to the system C drive.

-If you want to extend system volume in Windows 2012 server, you'd better back up first and run safe partition software.
+If you want to extend system partition on Windows Server 2012 (and R2), you'd better back up first and run safe partition software.
 Because of the powerful data protection technologies, NIUBI Partition Editor helps you complete this task fast and safely.
 Find out your disk partition configuration and follow the corresponding solution above.